diskuv/dk/docs/SPECIFICATION.md

 ### Option: [-m MEMBER]

-Gets the zip file member from the object or asset file, which must be a zip archive.
+Gets the zip file member from the object or asset, which must be a zip archive.

 ### Object ID with Build Metadata